 - Offers a two year diploma program with Conestoga College and a four year degree program with the University of Waterloo (please keep in mind that universities and colleges have different fees for international students.)

 Applying to WWFC is a thorough, but straightforward process designed to allow students to get started on their flight training as soon as possible!

-Application – We are not currently accepting applications until July 2020
+Application – We are not currently accepting applications until later in 2020